joshatron/CSCI-441-Labs/README.md

 ## Share the repository

 Since you're encouraged to work in teams for the labs, you'll probably want to share the repository with your teammates.
-You can also share the repository with me to make it easier for me to help you if the need arrises.
+You also must share your repository with me so that I can grade your work.
 In the upper right, there is usually an 'Invite users to this repo' box with a 'Send invitation' button.
 Click the button to add users (my username is jallwine).
 If the 'Invite users to this repo' box isn't there, you can also add users through the 'Settings' menu on the left hand side.
 Click 'Settings', then 'Account management', where you can add users.

 ## Install Git